seezatnap/nano-banana-infinimap/README.md

 An experimental AI-powered infinite map generator that creates seamless, neighbor-aware tiles on demand.

-**⚠️ Experimental Software**: This project is in active development and should be used at your own risk.
+**⚠️ Experimental Software**: This project is an experimental demonstration of the Gemini Nano Banana model's potential and should be used at your own risk.

 <img width="1502" height="510" alt="image" src="https://github.com/user-attachments/assets/45c19d3b-5f6a-44cc-a085-a51693f9250b" />